EmreKolbakir/cserver-EmreKolbakir/README.md

     ./bin/server

 **The server starts on port 8080 by default.
-Visit http://localhost:8080 in your browser to access it.**
+Visit http://[your private IP]:8080 in your browser to access it.**

 ## 📱💻 Accessing from Other Devices